raws/hector-identity-ee/README.md

-hector-identity-ee is an [ExpressionEngine](http://expressionengine.com/) 1.7 identity adapter for [Hector](http://github.com/sstephenson/hector).
+hector-identity-ee is an [ExpressionEngine](http://expressionengine.com/) 2.x identity adapter for [Hector](http://github.com/sstephenson/hector).

 ### Installation and usage

-Copy `lib/expression_engine/ext.hector_identity_adapter.php` to your ExpressionEngine installation's `system/extensions` directory, then enable it by navigating to Admin > Utilities > Extensions Manager.
+Copy `lib/expression_engine/hector_identity/` to your ExpressionEngine installation's `system/expressionengine/third_party/` directory, then enable it by navigating to Add-Ons > Extensions.
 Upon activation, the extension will generate safe usernames in the `exp_members.hector_username` column for all existing and future members.
 A user should log in to Hector using his or her `hector_username`.

 Install hector-auth-ee with RubyGems and navigate to your server: